Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 In general these issues would normally be managed via a cashflow forecast, together with suitable financial processes to allocate and make payments for all costs and liabilities arising in the course of trading.
 I recognise however that many small business start-ups do not begin with such attention to financial processes, and it's primarily for those situations that these particular notes are provided.

-These notes in no way suggest that this is the normal fully controlled approach to planning and organizing tax liabilities and other cashflow issues within any business of significant scale.
+These notes in no way suggest that this is the normal fully controlled approach to planning and organising tax liabilities and other cashflow issues within any business of significant scale.
 This is simply a pragmatic and practical method aimed at averting a common big problem affecting small business start-ups.

 While your type of company and business determines precisely which taxes apply to you, broadly taxes are due on sales (for VAT registered businesses in the UK, or your VAT equivalent if outside the UK), and on the profits of your business and your earnings.
 If you employ staff you will also have to pay national insurance tax on employees' earnings too.
 Generally sole-traders and partnerships have simpler tax arrangements - for example, profits are typically taxed as personal earnings - as compared with the more complex taxes applicable to limited companies, which also pay taxes on company profits and staff salaries.